CHAT-TV

-CHAT-TV (analogue channel 6) is a television station in Medicine Hat, Alberta, Canada, affiliated with Citytv.
-Owned by the Jim Pattison Broadcast Group, the station has studios at 10 Boundary Road SE in the nearby town of Redcliff, and its transmitter is located near the Trans-Canada Highway and Range Road 80, northwest of Redcliff.
+CHAT-TV (analogue channel 6) was a television station in Medicine Hat, Alberta, Canada, last affiliated with Citytv.
+Owned by the Jim Pattison Broadcast Group, the station had studios at 10 Boundary Road SE in the nearby town of Redcliff, and its transmitter was located near the Trans-Canada Highway and Range Road 80, northwest of Redcliff.

+CHAT signed on the air on September 14, 1957, by Monarch Broadcasting Company Ltd. as a CBC Television affiliate serving Medicine Hat.
+It was then acquired by Jim Pattison Broadcasting in 2000 when it acquired the assets of Monarch.
+In 2008, CHAT became affiliated with Canwest's E! television system, since CICT (Global Calgary) was also available on cable systems in Medicine Hat; but when E! collapsed in 2009, Pattison transferred CHAT's affiliation to Rogers Media's Citytv system, adopting the scheduling grid of CKAL.
+In June 2025, the station ceased operations due to financial troubles by its parent.

-CHAT also operates rebroadcasters in Pivot (CHAT-TV-1, channel 4) and Maple Creek, Saskatchewan (CHAT-TV-2, channel 6).
+This station also operated rebroadcasters in Pivot (CHAT-TV-1, channel 4) and Maple Creek, Saskatchewan (CHAT-TV-2, channel 6).